 BMW is preparing a redesign for its 2-Series Active Tourer compact minivan that was never sold in the United States.

 The 2-Series AT was the first BMW to feature front-wheel drive when it arrived in 2014.
-Given BMW's traditional product cycle, this redesigned model should be launched in late 2020 or early the following year.
-And we don't expect it to reach the U.S., either.
+Given BMW's traditional product cycle, this redesigned model should be launched later this year—and we don't expect it to reach the U.S., either.

 2021 BMW 2-Series Active Tourer spy shots - Photo credit: S. Baldauf/SB-Medien